emberjs/rfcs/text/0000-classic-decorator.md

 ### Implementation

-The decorator and the warnings would be added by an official Ember addon.
+The decorator and the warnings would be added by an official Ember addon, `ember-classic-decorator`.
 This would allow us to keep the implementation details separate from the main Ember codebase, especially specifics like babel transforms for stripping out the `@classic` decorator in production builds.

 The `@classic` decorator should only be applied in DEBUG mode, and should be stripped entirely from production builds.
 Other than that, the details of the